Battle of Taegu

 The Battle of Taegu was an engagement between United Nations Command (UN) and North Korean forces early in the Korean War, with fighting continuing from August 5–20, 1950 around the city of Taegu, South Korea.
 It was a part of the Battle of Pusan Perimeter, and was one of several large engagements fought simultaneously.
 The battle ended in a victory for the UN after their forces were able to drive off an offensive by Korean People's Army (KPA) divisions attempting to cross the Naktong River and assault the city.

 Five KPA divisions massed around the city preparing to cross the Naktong River and assault it from the north and west.
-Defending the city were the US 1st Cavalry Division and Republic of Korea Army (ROK) II Corps.
+Defending the city were the US 1st Cavalry Division and Republic of Korea Army (ROKA) II Corps.
 In a series of engagements, each of the KPA divisions attempted to cross the Naktong and attack the defending forces.
 The success of these attacks varied, with attacks in the 1st Cavalry Division sector repulsed while attacks in the ROK sector were more successful.

 During the battle, KPA troops were able to surprise US troops on Hill 303 and capture them.
 Late in the battle, these US troops were machine gunned in the Hill 303 massacre.
 The UN forces were successful in driving most of the KPA off and the city was finally secured in the Battle of the Bowling Alley.

 Background

 Outbreak of war

 Following the invasion of South Korea by North Korea and the outbreak of the Korean War on June 25, 1950, the United Nations Security Council voted to send armed forces to defend South Korea.
 The United States, a permanent member of the Security Council, immediately deployed armed forces (US Navy and US Air Force (USAF) units) to southeastern South Korea because of their immediate availability from their bases in Japan and Okinawa, where the military occupation of Japan was still in effect.
 Countries such as Australia, Canada, New Zealand, and the United Kingdom all quickly contributed naval ships in support of the UN action.

-The initial goal of the American armed forces was to support the remnants of the ROK in stemming the North Korean invasion (but only in the southeastern part of South Korea, around the major seaport of Pusan) to prevent the complete collapse of the ROK and of the South Korean Government.
+The initial goal of the American armed forces was to support the remnants of the ROKA in stemming the North Korean invasion (but only in the southeastern part of South Korea, around the major seaport of Pusan) to prevent the complete collapse of the ROKA and of the South Korean Government.
 However, the UN commander, General Douglas MacArthur, after an inspection trip to South Korea, realised US Army ground forces would need to be committed.

 At the time of the North Korean invasion, the closest US ground force was the 24th Infantry Division, which was based in Japan.
 This division had fewer than its normal contingent of soldiers, and most of its equipment was rather old due to the U.S. Congress's reductions in military spending.
 In any case, the 24th Infantry Division was the only part of the US Army that was available to quickly reinforce South Korea.

 Task Force Smith arrives in South Korea.